-The demand for web-based applications plus the need for online collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a “new” market for modeling tools: online modeling tools.
-In fact, they are more drawing tools than modeling tools but still, they at least offer you a way to draw and share your models online, mainly covering UML models , ER diagrams and BPMN workflows.
+The demand for online collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a new and quickly growing market for modeling tools: online modeling tools.

 Online diagramming and collaboration.
 Several modeling languages supported (including UML).
 For a short introduction see the presentation of this tool for the portal readers in a guest post by Creately authors , see here